bjorno/YikYakTerminal/README.md

 Yik Yak Command Line for College IT
 ==============

-Are students using YikYak to voice their concerens about broken printers and slow Wi-Fi?
+Are students using YikYak to voice their concerns about broken printers and slow Wi-Fi?
 Too underfunded to afford a full-time intern to browse YikYak?

 Presenting: YikYakIT